scfurl/piperna/README.md

   --norm_method {coverage,read_count,spike_in}, -n {coverage,read_count,spike_in}
                         For ALIGN and NORM: Normalization method, by "read_count", "coverage", or "spike_in".
-If method is "spike_in", HeniPipe will align to the spike_in reference genome provided in runsheet.
+If method is "spike_in", piperna will align to the spike_in reference genome provided in runsheet.
 OPTIONAL --user USER, -u USER  user for submitting jobs - defaults to username.
                         OPTIONAL